rit-magic-spell-studios/Break-The-Vape-App/APP_CHANGELOG.md

 # App Changelog

+## v0.4.2 - Unreleased
+* Reworked UI styles and formatting to make the look of the app cleaner and consistent

 ## v0.4.1 - July 28th, 2025
 * Added link from main menu to Puff Dodge
 * Added different background bubble color gradients for each minigame